-Conventional load forecasting techniques have been widely used in the past 30 years.
+Conventional load forecasting techniques have been widely used over the past 30 years.
 These forecasts have tied load demand to the economic activity of the country and temperature variations while assuming inelasticity of the load to price sensitivities.
 Based on time-scale, they can be classified into three groups:

 - Medium-term load forecast (MTLF): the time-period of MTLF is a week to one year (possibly two years).
-MTLF aims at maintenance scheduling, coordination of load dispatch and price settlement so that demand and generation is balanced
+MTLF aims at maintenance scheduling, coordination of load dispatch and price settlement so that demand and generation is balanced.

 Different methods can be applied depending on the model identified.
 Short term load forecasting would require Similar Day Look up Approach, Regression based Approach, Time Series Analysis, Artificial Neural Networks, Expert Systems, Fuzzy Logic, Support Vector Machines, while Medium and Long-Term Load Forecasting will rely upon techniques such as Trend Analysis, End Use Analysis, Econometric Analysis, Neural Network Technique, Multiple Linear Regressions.

 Enhanced load forecasting goes beyond the traditional linear regression method of forecasting load, which is based on economic activity and temperature forecast, considering the load inelastic to price sensitivities.
 It leverages the advancements in machine learning to predict the variability of the load at the customer level, this variability continuously increasing with the penetration of distributed energy resources, storage and electric vehicles.
-With the deployment of advanced metering infrastructures and variable tariffs offered on a retail level, new bottom-up methods are being tested that leverage the power of big data and predictive analytics to better understand customer decision-making mechanisms as well as its sensitivity to variable price signals for improved prediction of load demand.
+With the deployment of advanced metering infrastructures and variable tariffs offered on a retail level, new bot-tom-up methods are being tested that leverage the power of big data and predictive analytics to better understand customer decision-making mechanisms as well as its sensitivity to variable price signals for improved prediction of load demand.

-- Either based on ‘time series’ (assuming that data have their internal structure and correlation), or on economic indicators affecting the load (the ‘econometric approach’), or on the ‘end-use approach’ concatenating, in a bottom-up mode information gathered from the individual end-uses (presenting several advantages but very data intensive), or
+- Either based on ‘time series’ (assuming that data have their internal structure and correlation), or on economic indicators affecting the load (the ‘econometric approach’), or on the ‘end-use approach’ concatenating, in a bottom-up mode, information gathered from the individual end-uses (presenting several advantages but very data intensive), or

 Enhanced load forecasting techniques use new data mining techniques based on machine learning to classify different types of load behaviour provided by a large volume of input data.
 These methods can be used to estimate approximate functions that depend on many inputs when there is no accurate mathematical model to describe the phenomenon.
-Their validity is being currently tested to forecast loads using aggregated load data points (transmission level).
+Their validity is currently being tested to forecast loads using aggregated load data points (transmission level).

 Components & enablers